notr1ch/obsupdater/jansson/doc/apiref.rst

    .. versionadded:: 2.1

+``JSON_DECODE_INT_AS_REAL``
+   JSON defines only one number type.
+Jansson distinguishes between ints and reals.
+For more information see :ref:`real-vs-integer`.
+   With this flag enabled the decoder interprets all numbers as real values.
+Integers that do not have an exact double representation will silently result in a loss of precision.
+Integers that cause a double overflow will cause an error.

+   .. versionadded:: 2.5

+``JSON_ALLOW_NUL``
+   Allow ``\u0000`` escape inside string values.
+This is a safety measure; If you know your input can contain NUL bytes, use this flag.
+If you don't use this flag, you don't have to worry about NUL bytes inside strings unless you explicitly create themselves by using e.g. :func:`json_stringn()` or ``s#`` format specifier for :func:`json_pack()`.

+   Object keys cannot have embedded NUL bytes even if this flag is used.

+   .. versionadded:: 2.6

 Each function also takes an optional :type:`json_error_t` parameter that is filled with error information if decoding fails.
 It's also updated on success; the number of bytes of input read is written to